10 Real Wall Street Stories That Should Be Movies

 7. 'The Millionaire Madam.'
 Upper East Side madam Anna Gristina went to jail and has not released her little black book of Wall Street clients -- did she cut a deal?

 6. 'The London Whale.'
-JP Morgan's $6.2 billion trading loss was an embarrassment to the firm last year and heads rolled.
+JP Morgan's $US6.2 billion trading loss was an embarrassment to the firm last year and heads rolled.

 5. 'The Falcones: The Phil and Lisa Story.'
 Lisa once told Vanity Fair that her husband was 'the American Dream.'
 Both came from nothing, and could lose a lot as Phil fights with the SEC.